How much is ……?

 The national telephone company here in Australia is called Telstra.
 You can find out about their various plans here…

 I found them way too expensive, especially for international calls.
-So I set up a VoIP telephone system which wasn’t that difficult to do.
-This is the company I used…
+So, back in 2008 I set up a VoIP telephone system which wasn’t that difficult to do.
+You can read my post about it here….

 But if you really want to research all of your telephony needs, these are the guys to visit…